Rigidity and Flexibility of Isometric Extensions: Introduction

 \begin{theorem} Let $(\mathcal{M}, g)$ be an $n$-dimensional compact manifold, $n\geq2$, with $C^1$ metric $g$.
 For any $\theta<\frac12,$ there exist infinitely many $C^{1, \theta}$ isometric embeddings $u:(\mathcal{M}, g)\hookrightarrow \R^{n+2n_*}.$ \end{theorem}

-Note that our target dimension in Theorem \ref{t:global} is $n+2n_*=n(n+2),$ which is much smaller than the dimension $2n+3(n+1)(n^2+n+2)$ in \cite{K78} for the case where the metric is of class $C^1$, i.e. $\beta=1$ in \cite{K78}.
+Such an existence result is not new: it is already contained in \cite{K78}.
+The novelty of Theorem \ref{t:global} is that the target dimension $n+2n_*=n(n+2),$ is much smaller than the dimension $2n+3(n+1)(n^2+n+2)$ in \cite{K78} for the case where the metric is of class $C^1$, i.e. $\beta=1$ in \cite{K78}.

 The remaining part of the paper is organized as follows.
-We prove Theorem \ref{t:rigidity-flexibility}~(1) in Section \ref{s:rigidity}; it is basically already contained in \cite{DIS20}.
+We prove Theorem \ref{t:rigidity-flexibility}~(1) in Section \ref{s:rigidity}.
 The main part of the paper is then devoted to proving Theorem \ref{t:rigidity-flexibility}~(2).
 We first introduce some notations and useful lemmas in Section \ref{s:preliminary}.
 We then prove the most important building block, an iteration proposition, in Section \ref{s:iteration}.
 With it we are able to show Theorem \ref{t:rigidity-flexibility}~(2) and Theorem \ref{t:global} in Section \ref{s:flexibility} and Section \ref{s:global} respectively.